 - Sometimes, when Piotrek has individual classes at home, I spend time with Kuba according to his rules: we do what he feels like doing.
 On such occasions, Kuba often tells about things that he finds interesting, important or exciting.
 His father teaches him programming; that’s when no-one is allowed to disturb them.

-Do you work with children with special needs and want to tell your story?
+Do you work with children with autism and want to tell your story?
+Contact us!